 No Impact.
-The proposed Conditional Waiver requires implementation of actions to reduce pollutant discharges to Coachella Valley Drains and to discharge in compliance with Basin Plan water quality standards.
+The proposed Conditional Waiver requires implementation of actions to reduce pollutant discharges to Imperial Valley waterways and to discharge in compliance with Basin Plan water quality standards (WQS).
 Implementation of MPs will improve water quality of receiving waters by reducing pollutant loading to receiving waters, and preventing pollutants from reaching receiving waters.
 The Conditional Waiver also includes a comprehensive monitoring program for receiving waters to ensure compliance with WQS, and overall improvements in water quality.